beast-dev/doc/tutorials/thorney_beast/thorney_beast.md

 implementation was inspired by [Didelot et al., 2018](https://doi.org/10.1093/nar/gky783).

 <div class="alert alert-success" role="alert"><i class="fa fa-download fa-lg"></i>
-All the analyses described here can be performed using the <a href="https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre_thorney_v0.1.0"> BEASTv.1.10.5pre_thorney_v0.1.0 </a>pre-release.
+All the analyses described here can be performed using the <a href="https://github.com/beast-dev/beast-mcmc/releases/tag/v1.10.5pre_thorney_v0.1.1"> BEASTv.1.10.5pre_thorney_v0.1.1 </a>pre-release.
 </div>

+{% include warning.html content="Previous prereleases included a small bug that resulted in root hieght estimates that were biased towards grid points, when intervals were passed directly to the skygrid as is done with BigFastTreeIntervals below.
+This is fixed in pre-release v0.1.1" %}

 *NB: To the best of our knowledge Jeff Thorne and colleges work in [multidivtime](https://brcwebportal.cos.ncsu.edu/thorne/multidivtime.html) represents the first implementation of related approaches in a Bayesian framework.*